apache/shardingsphere/community/content/contribute/contributor.en.md

  - Reply a deadline message to pickup this issue.
  - Find a mentor in [Core developers list](/en/organization/), he will give you feedback for design and implements.
  - Fork to your github repo and begin to work.
- - Please follow Sharding's [Development conventions](/en/contribute/convention/), and complete check before pull request submit.
+ - Please follow Sharding-Sphere's [Development conventions](/en/contribute/convention/), and complete check before pull request submit.
  - Submit a pull request to dev branch when finished, please do not submit pull request to master.
  - Mentor will do code review and discuss some details, include design, implement, performance and code style.
 Code will be merged until mentor accepted.
  - Finally, congratulations that you have become the official contributor for Sharding!